khannakshat7/khannakshat7/README.md

 ### Talking about Personal Stuffs:

 - 🛠 &nbsp; I’m currently working with Golang, Kubernetes, Cluster APIs, etc.
-- 🚀 &nbsp; I’m currently learning and exporing Kubernetes.
+- 🚀 &nbsp; I’m a multi-cloud engineer working on Docker, Kubernetes and OSS.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/khannakshat7).
 - 💬 &nbsp; Ask me about anything [here](mailto:khannakshat7@gmail.com)!
 I am happy to help.
 - 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript😀